fujiapple852/trippy/README.md

     - Chart of RTT for all hops in a trace with zooming capability
     - Customizable color theme & key bindings
     - Configuration via both command line arguments and a configuration file
-    - Multiple hosts per hop with ability to cap display to N hosts and show frequency %
+    - Show multiple hosts per hop with ability to cap display to N hosts and show frequency %
+    - Show hop details and navigate hosts within each hop
     - Freeze/unfreeze the Tui, reset the stats, flush the cache, preserve screen on exit
     - Responsive UI with adjustable refresh rate
 - DNS: